Akil Baddoo Preview, Player Props: Tigers vs. Royals

 Akil Baddoo At The Plate

-- He has homered in 10.7% of his games this season, and 3.2% of his trips to the dish.
+- He has hit a home run in 10.7% of his games this year, and 3.2% of his trips to the plate.

-- Baddoo has had an RBI in 22 games this season (21.4%), including five multi-RBI outings (4.9%).
+- Baddoo has driven in a run in 22 games this season (21.4%), including five games with more than one RBI (4.9%).
 He has also driven in three or more of his team's runs in three contests.

-- He has scored in 31.1% of his games this season, with more than one run scored in 3.9%.
+- He has scored in 32 of 103 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.